 HTML

-Refer to this deck for the lesson material.
+Refer to for the lesson material.
 Everything below is additional notes for other instances of the class that you're welcome to also use as a resource.

 HTML stands for HyperText Markup Language